Nippon TV Tokyo Verdy Beleza: Stadium

-The Nippon TV Tokyo Verdy Beleza play their home matches at the Tama Athletic Stadium, Inagi Chuo Park, Ajinomoto Field Nishigaoka or Ajinomoto Stadium.
+Nippon TV Tokyo Verdy Beleza play their home matches at Ajinomoto Field Nishigaoka.

 Youth teams

-Nippon TV Menina is the nickname for Beleza's football academy.
+Nippon TV Tokyo Verdy Menina is Beleza's football academy.
 Players such as Aya Miyama and Karina Maruyama have been on its roster.

-The Nippon TV Menina currently plays in the Kantō League Div.1 (Division 3).
+Tokyo Verdy Menina currently plays in the Kantō League Div.
+1 (Division 3).

 Other sports

-Verdy is a polideportivo and also fields teams in association football, volleyball, and triathlon.
-The Nippon TV Tokyo Verdy Beleza's men's football team is the Tokyo Verdy.
-The club plays in the J2 League, the second tier of football in the country.
+Verdy is a multi-sport club and also fields teams in volleyball and triathlon.
+Nippon TV Tokyo Verdy Beleza's men's football team is Tokyo Verdy.
+The club plays in the J1 League, the first tier of football in the country.